 Q: What is the best way to take Thermal Black?

-A: Take one serving (1 Capsules) in the AM, with 8-10oz of water.
+A: As a dietary supplement, take one serving (1 Capsules) in the morning, with 8-10oz of water.
 To assess your tolerance, take with food initially and take ONLY 1 serving within a 12 hour period.
 DO NOT TAKE within 6 hours of bedtime.

 Q: How is TeaCrine different from caffeine?